Central limit theorem for first-passage percolation time across thin cylinders: Upper bound for Central moments

 \end{lemma}

 \begin{lemma} Let $\gb>1, a,b\ge 0$.
 Let $y\ge0$ satisfy $y^{\gb}\le a + by$.
 Then

 \end{lemma}

 Before proving Proposition~\ref{prop:mbd} we need to define a new random variable $L_{n}(G)$.
-Consider cylinder first-passage time $t_n(G)$ in $[n]\times G$.
+Consider the cylinder first-passage time $t_n(G)$ in $[n]\times G$.
 Call a path $\cP$ from $(0,o)$ to $(n,o)$ in $[n]\times G$ a weight minimizing path if its weight $\go(\cP)$ equals $t_{n}(G)$.
-An edge $e$ of $[n]\times G$ is called an \emph{essential} edge if all weight minimizing paths pass through the edge $e$.
-Let $L_{n}(G)$ denote the number of essential edges given the edge weights $\mvgo$.
+An edge $e$ of $[n]\times G$ is called a \emph{pivotal} edge if all weight minimizing paths pass through the edge $e$.
+Let $L_{n}(G)$ denote the number of pivotal edges given the edge weights $\mvgo$.
 Clearly $L_{n}(G)$ is a random variable.
 Lemma \ref{lem:mubd} gives upper bound for the $p$-th central moment of $t_{n}(G)$ in terms of moments of $L_{n}(G)$.
 Roughly it says that the fluctuation of $t_{n}(G)$ around its mean behaves like square root of $L_{n}(G)$.

 \begin{lemma} Let $\E[\go^p]<\infty$ for some $p\ge 2$ where $\go\sim F$.
 Then we have